rugbyprof/2143-ObjectOrientedProgramming/Python_Cheat_Sheet.md

 - `S.upper()` -> str
     - Return a copy of the string S converted to uppercase.

-#### Exceptions:
+#### Some Common Exceptions:

 - `exception TypeError`
-Raised when an operation or function is applied to an object of inappropriate type.
+>Raised when an operation or function is applied to an object of inappropriate type.
 The associated value is a string giving details about the type mismatch.

 - `exception ValueError`
 >Raised when a built-in operation or function receives an argument that has the right type but an inappropriate value, and the situation is not described by a more precise exception such as IndexError.